citusdata/citus_docs/faq/faq.rst

 How does cstore_fdw work with Citus?
 ------------------------------------

-Citus treats cstore_fdw tables just like regular PostgreSQL tables.
-When cstore_fdw is used with Citus, each logical shard is created as a foreign cstore_fdw table instead of a regular PostgreSQL table.
-If your cstore_fdw use case is suitable for the distributed nature of Citus (e.g. large dataset archival and reporting), the two can be used to provide a powerful tool which combines query parallelization, seamless sharding and HA benefits of Citus with superior compression and I/O utilization of cstore_fdw.
+The cstore_fdw extension is no longer needed on PostgreSQL 12 and above, because :ref:`columnar_store` is now implemented directly in Citus.
+Unlike cstore_fdw, Citus' columnar tables support transactional semantics, replication, and pg_upgrade.
+Citus' query parallelization, seamless sharding, and HA benefits combine powerfully with the superior compression and I/O utilization of columnar storage for large dataset archival and reporting.

 What happened to pg_shard?
 --------------------------